keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

     argocd app sync carts-production
     ```

 1. Follow the events in the Keptn's Bridge.
+Please note that the performance tests will take approx. 20 minutes.

+    {{< popup_image
+    link="./assets/quality-gate-not-passed.png"
+    caption="carts service"
+    width="50%">}}

 1. Navigate to `http://EXTERNAL-IP` for viewing both versions of the `carts` service in your `production` environment.

 **Expected Result:** This version `0.10.2` should not pass the quality gate.
 The `primary` version should still show the last version `0.10.1`.